gaissa/school-temp/README.md

 PersonManager
 =============

 Qt example for school.
-Manager persons (lecturers and students)
+Manage and store persons (lecturers and students).